uFeedTeam/uFeed_Front-end/README.md

 ## How to use?
 1. Bind social networks into account settings
 2. Create categories
-3. Enjoy grouped feed, like it, boormark it.
+3. Enjoy grouped feed, like it, bookmark it.

 --------------